 Other social programs were launched during this period.
 The Shelter, which is a 26-bed residential program for abused women and children, started operating in 1978.
 Christus House opened in 1981 and offered a transitional living facility and a halfway house for adolescents.

 The 1990s brought many new changes for the organization.
 In 1991, the Agency and Catholic Hispanic Ministries jointly opened the Juan Diego Center in south Omaha to provide assistance to the Latino community.
 In early 1995, the agency changed its name from UCSS back to its original title of "Catholic Charities."
 Catholic Charities opened Family Passages in 1996, a HUD funded transitional living program for homeless families who are victims of domestic violence.

 The late 1990s and early 2000s saw the opening of three collaborations, the Latina Resource Center, Interfaith Immigration Services of Nebraska and Journeys.
 The Latina Resource Center provides Hispanic women with services such as English as a second language, health and family-life education, counseling and aid with job preparation.
 Interfaith Immigration Services provides immigration legal services in English, Spanish and Sudanese languages to people of lower incomes.
-Finally, Journeys provides substance abuse evaluations, outpatient and residential treatment and aftercare to adolescents.

 Today, Catholic Charities is headquartered at the Sheehan Center in the Benson area of Omaha.
 The agency provides its services to individuals and families in need of assistance regardless of race, religion, creed, or socioeconomic status.
 Over 100,000 individuals were reached through the many programs of Catholic Charities.